tungv/oauth2-provider/README.md

 ### Client Password

+Client Password grant type is used when the consumer need to make API calls to protected resources *as an application*, not *as a resource owner*.
+It's useful to get total online users for example (which not related to any particular user).

 To use client password grant types, the consumer code need to do a `POST` to `{hostname}/oauth/token`

 ``` coffeescript